-There are many COVID-19 vaccines in development, and some are now starting to be approved for use.
-When you will get a vaccine depends on several things, including: which country you live in, your age, any health conditions you have that mean you’re more likely to be very ill if you get the virus, and decisions made by your government.
+People around the world are getting vaccinated against COVID-19.
+When you’ll get a vaccine depends on several things, including where you live, your age, any health conditions that mean you’re more likely to be very ill if you get the virus, and decisions made by your government.

 The COVID-19 vaccine in the UK

 The vaccines being used in the UK at the moment are the Pfizer/BioNTech vaccine and the Oxford/AstraZeneca vaccine.